GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/figures/spectral_features/figure.typ

     extra: [
       (a) shows a mono-aural spectrogram obtained from the left microphone.
       (b) and (c) are interaural representations and use both left and right channels.
+      Recordings have been generated in the acoustic simulator.
     ],
   ),
   gap: grid-fig-gap,